vyomasystems-lab/challenges-MohithaKondapalli/level1_design1/README.md

 5'b11101: out = inp29;      ====>need to add case for sel input 30
 default: out = 0;
 ```
-In the  design, the case statement for sel input 11110 is not defined. hence it is giving the default output value.  it should be defined as ``5'b11110 : out = inp30`` .
+In the  design, the case statement for sel input 11110 is not defined. hence it is giving the default output value 00, it should be defined as ``5'b11110 : out = inp30`` .

 ## Design Fix